220.127.116.11 Using State Employees to Provide Public Services

 If the State uses its own employees – ‘public servants’ – it can provide a uniform level of service across the country.
 This allows aspects of services to be coordinated and the benefits of scale can be reaped, but there are some possible disadvantages:

-- Any public service has to compete for funding, but it is harder to cut services if they are provided by unionised State employees.
+● Any public service must compete for funding, but it is harder to cut services if they are provided by unionised State employees.
 This might be seen as a good reason for reducing the size of the State sector.

 The role of the State is an extensively researched topic, as evidenced by the numerous publications on the subject listed on Cornell University’s website for one of its courses: Restructuring Local Government.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/3531.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/3531.htm